PhD Global Health

 - Staff capacity to provide supervision to the applicant

 - Satisfactory CV, academic record, and the submission of a comprehensive concept note

 - The candidate’s performance during a scheduled interview

 - Available funding for the student’s PhD (either through self-funding or through existing research grants and/or bursaries)

 The PhD Global Health is intended for individuals with a keen interest in global health research.
-This includes more academic, theory-based research as well as operational, systems and services orientated research through incorporating action research into organisations involved in ongoing global health activities.
+This includes more academic, theory-based research as well as operational, systems and services orientated research through organisations involved in ongoing global health activities.
 Given the cross-disciplinary nature of the programme, applications are invited from individuals from a wide range of backgrounds who wish to further advance their research skills and to answer questions that further our understanding of how to best address important challenges for global health.

 - A fluent command of the English language (see below for English language requirements)